e-brent/DNIDProject2/physicalMedia.md

 *Fig 5.
 Our 3D printed assets, printed on a personal resin 3D printer.*

 These assets were painted using arylic paint and added to the set (Fig 6).
-The scene includes a false floor with a hill at the back which we used to hide the Arduino, breadboard, and wires.
-Holes have been cut in the floor for the LED  wires to go through as well as the arms of the motors.
-The doors have not yet been attached as this was before we combined our work.
+The scene included a false floor with a hill at the back which we used to hide the Arduino, breadboard, and wires.
+Holes were cut in the floor for the LED  wires to go through as well as the arms of the motors.
+The doors have not yet been attached in these photos as this was before we combined our work.

 <img src="./Images/SetBuildDetachedDoorsFront.png"
      alt="Looking in through a hole in the front of a cardboard on a winter scene with a faun and a lamppost.
 Painted doors are resting against the front of the box."